kongware/ftor/README.md

 * transform statements into first class expressions

-All of these guidelines have the same purpose, which is kind of like the fetish of functional programming:
+All of these guidelines have the same purpose, which is somehow the fetish of functional programming:

 **Everything must be composable!**